techgrounds/techgrounds-JonBoers/01_Linux_1/Linux2.md

 The Linux filesystem starts at the root directory, represented by a slash (/).
 All files and directories in Linux are represented by their path, starting from root.
 The tilde (~) is used as an alias for your home directory.

-Requirements:
-Your Linux machine

-Exercise:
-Find out your current working directory.
-Make a listing of all files and directories in your home directory.
-Within your home directory, create a new directory named ‘techgrounds’.
-Within the techgrounds directory, create a file containing some text.
-Move around your directory tree using both absolute and relative paths.

 ## Key-terms
 [Schrijf hier een lijst met belangrijke termen met eventueel een korte uitleg.]